 Credit Card Fraud NY Penal Law

 Several laws address different types of credit card fraud.
-New York credit card fraud often encompasses multiple offenses.
-Here are the main types of credit card fraud charges you may be facing:
+And credit card fraud often encompasses multiple offenses.
+Here are the main types of credit card fraud charges we see in our law firm:

 Criminal Possession of Stolen Credit Cards